introlatin/introlatin.github.io/docs/03-homework/answer-key.md

 ***

 ## Homework 28 (Due M 4/24)

+1. He went into the house in order to write a letter.
+in domum iit ut epistulam scrīberet.

+2. Although she was willing to hear the song, nevertheless her son did not sing it.
+cum audīre carmen vellet, fīlius id tamen nōn cecinit.

+* NOTE: "Although" can be rendered by various conjunctions, including **cum** + subjunctive but also **quamquam** + indicative or subjunctive, **quamvis** + subjunctive, or **licet** + (present or perfect) subjunctive.

+3. The leader does not see the gold because the sailor placed it in the temple.
+dux aurum nōn videt cum nauta in templō id posuerit.

+* NOTE: "because" can be rendered by various conjunctions, including **cum** + subjunctive but also **quia, quod, or quoniam** + indicative or subjunctive.

+4. The daughter was happy after she (had) received her father's letter.
+fīlia laeta erat cum epistulam patris recēpisset.

+***

 ## Homework 29 (Due W 4/26)
 ## Homework 30 (Due R 4/27)
 ## Homework 31 (Due M 5/1)